How can you create your own fitness app? And does it really make sense? Spoiler: Yes!

-During the coronavirus lockdown in 2020, Nike Training Club app hit a 100% increase in active weekly users.
+Health and activity has always been on the top of the list of personal priorities.
+During the coronavirus lockdown, the Nike Training Club app hit a 100% increase in active weekly users.
 This shows that the necessity to stay fit is on the rise.

-Obviously, this makes it a good time to find out how to make a fitness app of your own and grab a piece of this hot pie.
+Obviously, this makes it a good time to find out how to make a fitness app of your own.

 This article is a detailed fitness app development guide, wherein we share:

-- advice on how to stand out from a crowd of 250,000 similar solutions
+- Advice on how to stand out from a crowd of 250,000 similar workout apps

-- an answer to the question “how much does it cost to make a fitness app?”
+- Answer to the question “how much does it cost to make a fitness app?”

-- fresh news and success stories of how to build a fitness app in 2020
+- Fresh news and success stories about developing a workout app

 Let’s dive right into the insight!